Antiques Roadshow

 E22

-Ightham Mote 2Fiona Bruce presents a second show from Ightham Mote, where items brought in by the public include a gold ring containing a lock of Lord Byron's hair, Chinese paintings and a remarkable collection of postcards.
+Ightham Mote 2Fiona Bruce and the experts visit Ightham Mote near Sevenoaks in Kent, where items include a gold ring containing a lock of Byron's hair and some postcards from 1916.

 • New Lanark 1